 - Fluidized bed technology readiness in Ecuador by Juan Proano-Aviles

 - Doctoral Defenses and Defense Formats by Eva Lantsoght

 - Hypercomplex analysis, Fractional Calculus by Antonio di Teodoro

 Application & Fees

-Students who would like to start enhancing their skills and participate in LOERI should complete the USFQ Online Application and should be accepted by the USFQ Professor/Researcher Lead.
+Students who would like to start enhancing their skills and participate in LOERI should complete the USFQ Online Application below and must be accepted by the USFQ Professor/Researcher Lead.

-On the USFQ Cumbayá Campus online application, check the box under Program Information that states “I plan to participate in the LOERI program” and provide the requested information.
+On the USFQ Online Application choose “Yes” where it asks: “Do you want to participate in the LOERI program?” and provide the requested information.
 You will be contacted by USFQ with further details.